IKromans/House_Apartment_Resident/README.md

 # House_Apartment_Resident.cs

 Hey!
-Welcome to my Rest API, which saves data about Houses, Apartments, and Resident stores them in a memory database and can perform CRUD operations with them.
+Welcome to my Rest API, which saves data about Houses, Apartments, and Residents, stores them in a memory database and can perform CRUD operations with them.

 Code is in C#, I used ASP.NET Core version 7.0 and Swagger UI tool that allows to interact with the API's endpoints.